cisagov/ScubaGoggles/baselines/Groups for Business Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GROUPS.2.1v0.1
 Group owners' ability to add external members to groups SHOULD be disabled unless necessary for agency mission fulfillment.

-- Rationale
-  - The ability to add external members should be left to the organization/agency to protect the agency from potential data leakage.
+- _Rationale:_ The ability to add external members should be left to the organization/agency to protect the agency from potential data leakage.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)